GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 Async mutation is whether :
 * Pessimistic so that we must await it to complete and display an awaiting screen.
-* Optimistic so that we just display what we expect form it, and execute it in the background.
+* Optimistic so that we just display what we expect from it, and execute it in the background.
 It is until it fails that we go back to the old state and display an error message.

 states_rebuilder manage all that with the same easiness.